qmachine/qmachine/docs/local-sandbox.rst

 Prerequisites
 -------------

+QM is developed on Mac and Linux systems, and the Makefile located in the root of the main project's Git repository contains live instructions for building and testing *everything*.

+To get up and running, you will need `GNU Make`_, a standard POSIX development environment, and Git_.

+To build and run an API server, you will need MongoDB_ and either Node.js_ or Ruby_.
+If you choose the Node.js version, you can use CouchDB_, PostgreSQL_, Redis_, or SQLite_ instead, but the Makefile assumes Mongo by default.

+..
+Is an explanation needed for why MongoDB is now the default?

+To build the homepage and/or custom images, you will need ImageMagick_.

+Tests use PhantomJS_.

 Mac OS X
 ~~~~~~~~

-To get started on Mac OS X with your own local sandbox, you will need to
+To get started on Mac OS X with your own local sandbox, you will want to
-install Homebrew_ using directions from its website.
-Then, install a minimal
+install the Homebrew_ package manager using directions from its website.
+It
+will allow you to install all of the software mentioned above by launching
-set of native dependencies by launching Terminal and typing
+Terminal and typing

 .. code-block:: bash

-    $ brew install imagemagick node
+    $ brew install couchdb imagemagick mongodb node phantomjs postgresql redis

-I highly recommend installing Git_ through Homebrew, as well, but it isn't
+I highly recommend installing Git through Homebrew, as well, but it isn't
 required.
-I prefer Apache's official CouchDB.app_ over the one installed by
+I prefer Apache's official CouchDB.app_ and Heroku's Postgres.app_
-Homebrew because it includes a convenient launcher that lives in the menu bar.
+over the distributions installed by Homebrew because they include convenient
+launchers that live in the menu bar.
-For the same reason, I also prefer Heroku's Postgres.app_ over the version that
-ships with Mountain Lion.
-I don't know of any nice launchers for MongoDB_ or
-Redis_, but Homebrew can install them for you, and directions are included.

 Ubuntu Linux 12.04 LTS